npolshakova/egress-gateway-examples/README.md

 <img src=mtls-egress.png>

-DestinationRule can be configured to also perform mTLS orgination.
-In order to set this up, you will need:
+A DestinationRule can be configured to also perform mTLS orgination.
+In order to set this up, you will need to:
 - Generate client and server certificates
 - Deploy an external service that supports the mutual TLS protocol
 - Redeploy the egress gateway with the needed mutual TLS certs